apache/nuttx/configs/sam4e-ek/README.txt

          CONFIG_EXAMPLES_NXLINES_BPP=16

        STATUS:
-         2014-3-24:  DMA is not currently functional and without DMA, there may not be reliable data transfers at high speeds due to data overrun problems.
+         2014-30-24: DMA is not currently functional and without DMA, there may not be reliable data transfers at high speeds due to data overrun problems.
 The current HSMCI driver supports DMA via the DMAC.
 However, the data sheet only discusses PDC-based HSMCI DMA (although there is a DMA channel interface definition for HSMCI).
 So this is effort is dead-in-the-water for now.
+         2014-05-14: The touchscreen interface was successfully verified.
+         2014-05-14: The LCD interface is fully implemented.
+However, there is still a bug in in the LCD communications.
+The LCD ID is read as 0x0000 instead of 0x9325.

+                     The LCD backlight appears to be functional.

   usbnsh: